toksaitov/auca-judge/Readme.md

 * `docker-compose down`: to stop the services

-* `docker-compose exec auca-judge-queue npm run gulp`: to recreate the `problems` collection inside the `auca-judge-problem-db` container and import sample data from the `problems` directory to the service database.
+* `docker-compose exec auca-judge-queue sh -c "cd /auca-judge-back && npm run gulp"`: to recreate the `problems` collection inside the `auca-judge-problem-db` container and import sample data from the `problems` directory to the service database.

 * `docker-compose -f docker-compose.yml -f docker-compose.development.yml ...`:
   to mount project directories on the host machine under project directories